 CH Cleaning!
 Cleaning would be my Olympic Sport.
 I hate to say it but I’m a neat nick, I’m allergic to clutter.
 When I travel with my husband I have to mentally prepare myself for how cluttered he’s gonna make the bathroom. (laughs) I do!
 I have to mentally prepare myself when I’m on the plane.

 CH Oh gosh.
 I love to hike.
-AM What’s your favorite trail?
+AF What’s your favorite trail?
 CH Camelback in Scottsdale.
-It’s a pretty decent elevation so it’s not easy, there’s some climbing involved, but it’s a nice a six mile-ish loop
+It’s a pretty decent elevation so it’s not easy, there’s some climbing involved, but it’s a nice a six-ish mile loop

 CH Well yeah ‘cause I didn’t get it until I was an adult! (laughs).
 My mom was afraid of dogs so we didn’t have any dogs growing up.
 My dad raised canaries as a side business but really my first dog was Ginger, the one we bought for my daughter.